As COVID-19 infections increase, will delivery drivers keep on driving?

 - Though miles and trips have declined overall, gig trips make up a greater percentage of driving on the road.
 There are multiple factors that could continue this shift:

 - Sudden need for more delivery drivers with a surge in consumer demand for grocery and food delivery

 - Increasing demand for rideshare with more businesses open and hesitation to use public transportation.

 - High unemployment rates leading more people to turn to gig work for income.

 - Gig drivers who were active before the pandemic are more likely to continue driving through the end of the pandemic — despite concerns about health and safety for delivery drivers.

 With the economy still under duress, we could see that these active gig drivers continue as the most dependable workforce for gig platforms at similar, or possibly even higher, rates.
 Additionally, the trend we observed beginning in May of increased activity by part-time gig drivers may continue.

 What happens next?
 We need to keep our eye on changes in transportation to evaluate demand for gig platforms as the economy adapts to the “next normal.”
-Arity will remain focused on how our data reflects demand for goods, services and travel.
+Arity will remain focused on how our data reflects demand for auto aftermarket goods, services, and travel.
 And we’ll expand our analysis of geographic variability as states take different steps forward in these unprecedented times.